 Digital Object Identifier (DOI)

-Hartter, Joel, "Resource Use and Ecosystem Services in a Forest Park Landscape" (2010).
-Geography Scholarship.
+Hartter, Joel N., "Resource Use and Ecosystem Services in a Forest Park Landscape" (2010).
+Society & Natural Resources: An International Journal.
 9.